iWinston/typeorm-plus/docs/connection-options.md

 * `connectTimeout` - The milliseconds before a timeout occurs during the initial connection to the MySQL server.
  (Default: `10000`)

+* `acquireTimeout` - The milliseconds before a timeout occurs during the initial connection to the MySql server.
+It differs from `connectTimeout` as it governs the TCP connection timeout where as connectTimeout does not. (default: `10000`)

 * `insecureAuth` - Allow connecting to MySQL instances that ask for the old (insecure) authentication method.
 (Default: `false`)